fp-ts/core/docs/modules/Option.ts.md

 ## flatMapResult

-Applies a provided function that returns an `Either` to the contents of an `Option`, flattening the result into another `Option`.
+Applies a provided function that returns an `Result` to the contents of an `Option`, flattening the result into another `Option`.

 **Signature**